ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 <a href="https://m.youtube.com/watch?v=6yCOR-hgt04" target="_blank"><img src="Image9.jpeg" alt="TRAFFIC CONTROL" width="340" height="180" border="10"/></a>

-- Features of Intersection Control Application running under Linux environmentb
+- Features of Intersection Control Application running under Linux environment
     -  will detects traffic of lanes via ip cams or sensors
     -  lane is processed only if traffic is presented
         -  if more traffic is presented, detected by cams or sensors ability to allow more time to lanes